04 May Getting along with home practice (part three) Bandhas

 Uddiyana Bandha (the ‘upward’ lock) is accessed by drawing the lower abdomen inwards and upwards, towards the spine and the ribs.

-Jalahandra (the ‘web’ lock) is accessed by pressing the chin on to the top of the sternum.
+Jalandhara Bandha (the ‘web’ lock) is accessed by pressing the chin on to the top of the sternum.

 We are encouraged to apply Mula and Uddiyana Bandhas to the breath during our Asana practice.

-Jalahandra Bandha is only applied to a handful of asana and is mostly associated with Pranayama.
+Jalandhara Bandha is only applied to a handful of asana and is mostly associated with Pranayama.

 The Bandhas seem like quite overt or rigorous actions and just about every student I’ve ever met has struggled with the idea of applying them to the entire practice.
 In reality, the Bandhas are far subtler than most of us realize.

-It is good to know the distinction between natural and enhanced Bandha action because there is a tendency amongst practitioners to believe that we must actively apply “the locks” to everything or risk undermining the practice.
-In fact there are times when we really shouldn’t apply them (during pregnancy for example) and times when focusing too much on them doesn’t do much… apart from stress us out.
+It is good to know the distinction between natural and enhanced Bandha action because there is a tendency amongst practitioners to believe that they must actively apply “the locks” to everything or risk undermining the practice.
+In fact there are times when we really shouldn’t apply them (during pregnancy for example) and times when focusing too much on them doesn’t do much… apart from stress you out.

 To experience the difference between spontaneous and enhanced Bandhas you can try these simple, seated exercises.